-4. Rest a few minutes.
-After you apply soap, sit quietly for at least two minutes to let the soap do its work.
-If you just rub the soap on and then quickly rinse off, you will not benefit nearly as much as if you sit quietly for at least a few minutes before rinsing.
-You can shave in the shower while waiting for the soap to work, if you like.
+5. Rest a few minutes.
+After you brush with soap, ideallly DO NOT IMMEDIATELY RINSE IT OFF.
+Sit quietly for at least two minutes to let the soap do its work.
+If you just rub the soap on and then quickly rinse off, the soap does not have a chance to do its work.

-6. Remove callus and dead skin.
+7. If desired, remove callus and dead skin.
 If you wish, you can rub off the thick callus that most people have on their heels.
 This requires a pumice stone.
-Women love to do this, in part because they often wear sandals, while men wear them less often, and care a little less about the appearance of their feet.
+Women often like to do this, in part because they often wear sandals, while men wear them less often, and care a little less about the appearance of their feet.

 Other parts of the feet and body may also have some thick dead skin that can be rubbed off with your fingers or with a pumice stone.

-9. Dry off.
+10. Dry off.
 This is best done inside the shower stall or tub.
 Just sit and rub the body with the towel.
-This should feel good, and is another skin brushing, when done right.
-Once again, start with your head and work your way down the body so you donŐt miss any areas.
-Common areas that people forget to dry are their hair, neck, under the breasts in women, and the crotch and legs.
+This should feel good, and is a method of skin brushing.
+Once again, start with your head and work your way down the body so you donÕt miss any areas.
+Common areas that people forget to dry are their hair, neck, under the breasts in women, the crotch and the legs.

-I do not recommend this practice.
-It adds loads of chemicals to the skin, shuts down and congests the pores of the skin, and is not necessary if one follows a nutritional balancing program to become healthier.
+Applying lotion after showering.
+We do not recommend routinely applying lotion after a shower.
+It adds loads of chemicals to the skin, shuts down and congests the pores of the skin, and is not necessary if one follows a development program to become healthier.
 Very dry skin is not normal, and is a sign of nutritional deficiencies or toxic metal excess.

 If you must use lotion, use as little as possible.
 Also, buy one that is as totally natural as possible.
 Even if the label says it contains no chemicals, some companies lie about this on their label, so be careful.

-5. Hot showers and toxic chemicals.
-Showering with very hot water vaporizes many toxic chemicals, which one then breathes while showering.
+Hot showers and toxic chemicals.
+We do not recommend very hot showers.
+Showering with very hot water vaporizes many toxic chemicals in the water, which one then breathes while showering.
 This is an important reason to keep the water temperature reasonable, and keep your showers short.